DGolgovsky/allocator/README.md

 Implemented own container, which by analogy with stl containers is parametrized by the allocator.

 The application code contain the following calls:

 • creating an instance of std::map

 • filling with 10 elements, where the key is a number from 0 to 9, and the value - factorial of a key

 • creating an instance of std::map with a new allocator limited to 10 elements

 • filling with 10 elements, where the key is a number from 0 to 9, and the value - factorial of a key

-• display all values ​​(key and value are separated by a space) stored in a container
+• display all values (key and value are separated by a space) stored in a container

 • creating an instance of its container to store int

 • filling with 10 elements from 0 to 9

 • creating an instance of its container to store int with the new allocator with limited 10 elements

 • filling with 10 elements from 0 to 9

-• Display all values ​​stored in the container
+• Display all values stored in the container

 **Example of Dockerfile**